-A student who is unable to complete a course after the add/ drop period has ended must officially withdraw from the course.
+A student who is unable to complete a course after the add/drop period has ended must officially withdraw from the course.
 A student can withdraw through the twelfth week of class (or, up to 80 percent of the class if it is shorter than 15 weeks).

-To withdraw, a graduate student must obtain a Withdrawal Form, meet with his/her program coordinator, complete and return the form as indicated, and pay the Change of Registration fee in the Business Office.
+To withdraw, a graduate student must obtain a Withdrawal Form, complete and return the form as indicated, and pay the Change of Registration fee through the Business Office.
 The Withdrawal Form can be found on the Registrar's Office page on the College website or in paper form from the Office of the Registrar.